 How to Use the List of Franchises Ranked by Average Revenues and Average Profits

-After giving this a lot of careful consideration, I’ve determined the best way to present this data is by dividing the franchises into three different tiers.
+After giving this a lot of careful consideration, I’ve determined the best way to present this data is to divide the franchises into three different tiers.
 For the average revenue rankings, Tier 1 includes franchises with more than $1 million in average annual revenues, Tier 2 includes those with $500,000 to $1 million in average annual revenues, and Tier 3 includes those with average annual revenues of less than $500,000.
 Within each tier, the franchises are ranked from highest to lowest average annual revenues.

 For the average profits ranking, Tier 1 includes franchises with more than $200,000 in average annual profits, Tier 2 includes those with $100,000 to $200,000 in average annual profits, and Tier 3 includes those with average annual profits of less than $100,000.
 Within each tier, the franchises are ranked from highest to lowest average annual profits.